gastongouron/SASS-thunder-talk/README.md

 # Maintainable CSS

-### A thundertalk about Syntactically Awesome Style Sheets by Paul & Kai!
+### A thundertalk about Syntactically Awesome Style Sheets

 ## Contents